-- The accounts team inputs these invoices manually.
+- The accounting team inputs these invoices manually.

-- Monitoring finances (outgoing expenses and customer payments) is carried out by a financial controller, usually with Excel.
+- Monitoring finances (outgoing expenses and customer payments) is carried out by a financial controller and management, usually through Excel.

-- Bills and invoices are automated, considerably reducing the risk of damage, loss or fraud and making the process faster and more secure.
+- Bills and invoices are saved online and automated (considerably reducing the risk of damage, loss, or fraud and making the verification process faster and more secure).

-- Finances can be monitored in real time by the financial controller or upper management, while the expenses can be categorized by purchaser, supplier etc. via the dashboard.
+Finances are tracked in real time by the financial controller and/or upper management, while expenses are categorized by purchaser, supplier, etc, in an easy-to-understand dashboard.

 Time management, team management and spend management.
 These are the 3 pillars of a successful construction project.